tcstool/Skiddiemonkeys/README.md

 ``python smclient.py``

 To start the web interface using the Django built in web server:
+``python manage.py runserver``

-NoSQLMap uses a menu based system for building attacks.
-Upon starting NoSQLMap you are presented with with the main menu:
+The Skiddiemonkeys CLI interface uses a menu based system for building the simulation  Upon starting Skiddiemonkeys you are presented with with the main menu.
+The meny is structured such that the options are presented in the order they need to be used for the application flow.

 ```
-1-Set options (do this first)
-2-NoSQL DB Access Attacks
-3-NoSQL Web App attacks
-4-Scan for Anonymous MongoDB Access
-x-Exit
+Skiddiemonkeys v0.1
+1-Set up the Database
+2-Load targets
+3-Define Monkeys
+4-Unleash the Monkeys!
+5-See the Monkey Business
+6-Exit
 ```

-Explanation of options:
+Explanation of menu items:
 ```
-1. Set target host/IP-The target web server (i.e. www.google.com) or MongoDB server you want to attack.
-2. Set web app port-TCP port for the web application if a web application is the target.
+<h3>Set up the database</h3>
+Set options to specify the IP of the MongoDB server and database parameters.
+NOTE:  DO NOT USE 127.0.0.1 HERE.
+This is the IP that will be transmitted to the servers to connect to as well.
+If you are using Metasploit, this will also allow you to specify options to load the Metasploit exploit port mappings into MongoDB.

+<h3>Load Targets</h3>

 3. Set URI Path-The portion of the URI containing the page name and any parameters but NOT the host name (e.g. /app/acct.php?acctid=102).
 4. Set HTTP Request Method (GET/POST)-Set the request method to a GET or POST; Presently only GET is implemented but working on implementing POST requests exported from Burp.
 5. Set my local Mongo/Shell IP-Set this option if attacking a MongoDB instance directly to the IP of a target Mongo installation to clone victim databases to or open Meterpreter shells to.